jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.5.2
+  * `java.net.URL` can now be used as a constructor argument.
+The reader was throwing an exception instantiating a constructor with a `URL` parameter.
+  * `java.lang.Class` parameters in constructor arguments are now tried with both null and `new Object()` now.
  * 2.5.1
   * Fixed a bug (introduced in 2.5.0) in the processing of a Map that has a Collection as a key.
  * 2.5.0